|

 We're proud to have as our team leader none other than Teacher Ileana Cotes, Colegio Brader's

-professor of Science, whose inspiration and dedication has led our efforts and made Mission: Harpy Eagle a reality.
+professor of Science, whose inspiration and dedication has inspired our efforts to help our national bird.
+Besides

-our volunteer work to raise funds, undertake field research, advocate through peer-to-peer grassroots
+Actually, we are working to raise funds, undertake field research, advocate through

 We think you'll enjoy reading about and seeing the Harpy "in action" here.